 - Always wear a helmet that meets or exceeds established safety standards.
 Approved helmets in the USA and Canada bear a U.S. Department of Transportation (DOT) label.
 Approved helmets in Europe, Asia and Oceania bear the ECE 22.05 label.
 The ECE mark consists of a circle surrounding the letter E, followed by the distinguishing number of the country which has granted approval.
 The approval number and serial number will also be displayed on the label.
 Laws in some areas require that you wear an approved helmet.
 Head injuries are the leading cause of fatalities in accidents involving motorcycles.
-Statistics prove that an approved helmet is the most effective protection in preventing or reducing head injuries. - Wear eye protection to protect eyes from wind or airborne particles and objects.
+Statistics prove that an approved helmet is the most effective protection in preventing or reducing head injuries.
+The helmet should fit snugly, be securely fastened, have no obvious defects, and have not previously been involved in an accident/crash. - Wear eye protection to protect eyes from wind or airborne particles and objects.
+Wearing a face shield can help protect your face in an accident/crash and protect face from wind or airborne particles or objects.
 Laws in some areas require that you wear eye protection.
 We recommend that you wear approved Personal Protective Equipment (PPE) bearing markings such as VESC 8, V-8, Z87.1, or CE.
 Make sure protective eyewear is kept clean.